bhecquet/seleniumRobot/doc/Documentation.md

 #### Soft assertions ####
-By default, inside a test, checks will be done using TestNG `Assert` class On first failure, test will stop.
+By default, inside a test, checks will be done using TestNG `Assert` class On assert failure, test will continue but error will be reported If this behaviour is not expected, then use the parameter `softAssertEnabled` and set it to false
-To avoid this, instead of using `Assert`, use either:

-- the assertXXX methods defined in `BasePage` class when checking element values, attribute, ...
-- `CustomAssertion` class that redefine every assertXXX method of `Assert` class

 ## Run tests ##